Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 Before starting to use gSender, let's briefly cover the way its functions are laid out so that you'll know where to find things moving forward.
 The program can be broken down into it's three major sections:

 1. The top toolbar (boxed in red), will stay visible regardless of what you are doing.
 It includes machine connection on the left side, notifications, system stats and current status in the middle, and shortcuts on the right.
-1. The left-sidebar (boxed in green) holds 5 main tabs; the Helper, the main Carve tab (which we have showing now), Stats, Tools, and Config.
+1. The left sidebar (boxed in green) is also always visible and holds 5 main tabs; the Helper, the main Carve tab (which we have showing now), Stats, Tools, and Config.
-1. The main screen (boxed in blue) will show the contents of the selected tab in the left sidebar, with the default being the Carve tab.
+1. The main screen (boxed in blue) will show the contents of the tab you select on the left sidebar, with the default being the Carve tab.

 ![](/_images/_gsender/_setup/gs_se_carve-overview.jpg){.aligncenter .size-medium}